Daily journal prompts

 A simple 10-minute daily prompt routine

 Prompts work best when they become a repeatable writing session, not another list to save for later.
-Bring a real paper journal, set a short timer, and let the structure do the first bit of work.
+Bring the notebook you already use, set a short timer, and let the structure do the first bit of work.

 Start with one sentence